-Some sources feel that lightweight calves and yearlings may reach to the \$37.50 to \$40 range this fall.
-Fact is some are being priced as high as \$37.50 at some points in the winter wheat grazing sections but so far we have heard of no takers.
+Some sources feel that lighteach to the \$37.50 to \$40 range his fall.
+Fact is some are beng priced as high as \$37.50 at some points in the winter wheat grazing sections but so far we have heard of no takers. prices in the near future in view of the steady climb the past Some of the observers speculate as to whether a quick termination of the fighting in Korea might take a good deal of the FORT WORTH, Sept.

-of doubt at the present time as Oklahoma, sold at Fort Worth to whether there may or may today for \$25 per hundred for

-prices in the near future in view of the steady climb the past

-Some of the observers speculate as to whether a quick termination of the fighting in Korea might take a good deal of the FORT WORTH, Sept.
 18- fever out of the searing stock Stocker trade continues to market.
-At present, it appears hold the spotlight in livestock that General McArthur's light cles and new high prices are ning thrust might cut off and orted right along on virtual chew up the invading North kinds of replacement cat.
-Koreans and result in a quick surrender.
-If that happens and if the fighting doesn't break out on another front, a less optimistic view of the coming months would not be unexpected.

-In the meanwhile some noteworthy sales which will give you an idea of current values include: a load of good Angus cows weighing 1,051 pounds There is a tiny undercurrent from C. H. Penner, Mill Creek, not be a reaction toward lower stockers.
-That's \$262.75 for dry
+At present, it appears told the spotlight in livestock that General McArthur's lightircles and new high prices are ning thrust might cut off and orted right along on virtual chew up the invading North seall kinds of replacement cat- Koreans and result in a quick surrender.
+If that happens and if the fighting doesn't break out weight calves and yearlings may tic view of the coming months would not be unexpected.
+In the meanwhile some noteworthy sales which will give you an idea of current values include: a load of good Angus cows weighing 1,051 pounds There is a tiny undercurrent from C. H. Penner, Mill Creek, of doubt at the present time as Oklahoma, sold at Fort Worth to whether there may or may today for \$25 per hundred for not be a reaction toward lower stockers.
+That's \$262.75 for dry Roxy Theatre, Saturday

-Dependable

-Prescription

-Service

-Bring Your Prescriptions

-to Us for

-Reputable Manufacturers

-THE REXALL STORE

-PHONE 78 MUNDAY, TEXAS

-Large Stock of Drugs

-24-Hour Service

-Reasonable Prices

-Roxy Theatre, Saturday